-Welcome on SpaceWeatherLive!
-Below you will find the status of the solar wind and the Interplanetary Magnetic Field (IMF) from the past two hours as measured by the ACE spacecraft.
+Below you will find the latest solar wind and interplanetary magnetic field data covering the past two hours as measured by the DSCOVR spacecraft.
 These parameters are the first parameters used to predict auroral activity.
 The redder the plots get, the better it is for auroral activity!
-The numbers after the word ''ETA'' on each plot shows how long it will take for the solar wind to propagate from ACE to Earth.
-The Kp-index is a global indicator of auroral activity on Earth on a scale from 0 to 9.
-Press the ''Help'' button below each plot for more information!
-Happy aurora hunting!
+With the current speed, it will take the solar wind 70 minutes to propagate from DSCOVR to Earth.

-|Predicted Kp max||3|
+|Predicted Kp max||4|

 A lot of people come to SpaceWeatherLive to follow the Sun's activity or if there is aurora to be seen, but with more traffic comes higher server costs.
 Consider a donation if you enjoy SpaceWeatherLive so we can keep the website online!

-|Last geomagnetic storm:||2015/04/17||Kp5 (G1)|
+|Last geomagnetic storm:||2017/10/15||Kp5 (G1)|